shabbychef/SharpeR/README.md

 ## Installation

-The package is not yet CRAN-ready, but can be installed from github via devtools:
+The package is being shipped to CRAN.
+It can also be installed from github via devtools:

 ```
+# latest greatest
 if (require(devtools))
 	install_github(repo='SharpeR',username='shabbychef',ref='master')
+# last release:
+if (require(devtools))
+	install_github(repo='SharpeR',username='shabbychef',ref='r0.1305')
 ```